Canisback/targon/README.md

 Targon is a layer on top of [Pantheon](https://github.com/Canisback/pantheon) to abstract most of the tedious asyncio development.
-It offers a set of Callers, Queues and Parsers allowing to setup an efficient crawler while allowing to integrated custom code to use the data.
+It offers a set of Callers, Queues and Parsers allowing to setup an efficient crawler while letting the user integrate custom code to use the data.

 WARNING : Work Heavily on Progress.